 The electric force can be explained entirely in terms of zero-point neutrinos.
-All that is required is to give the neutrino the ability to carry a footprint of whatever charged particle it has most recently interacted with.
+All that’s required is to give the neutrino the ability to carry a footprint of whatever charged particle it has most recently interacted with.

 When a neutrino hits a hook covered quantum, its hoops get drawn out.
 The neutrino gets a small charge which it carries with it back into space.
 A neutrino that hits a hoop covered quantum will return to space with its hooks drawn out.

-The space surrounding a hook covered quantum is in this way filled with neutrinos with their hoops drawn out.
-The space surrounding a hoop covered quantum is full of neutrinos with hooks drawn out.
+The space around a positive particle is in this way filled with neutrinos with their hoops drawn out.
+The space around a negative particle is full of neutrinos with hooks drawn out.

 When charged neutrinos hit other charged neutrinos we get one of two types of collisions:

-- If the neutrinos carry different charges, we get an abrasive collision.
-The hooks and hoops latch briefly onto each other.
-They make a hard turn and vacate the field in between the two charged quanta.
+- If the neutrinos carry different charges, we get collisions that eject them from the field between the two charged surfaces.
 We get a low pressure in the aether.

-- If the neutrinos carry the same charge, we get a non-abrasive collision.
-There is no latching onto the other neutrino.
-There is no hard turn.
-The neutrinos stay in the field between the two charged quanta.
-This gives us a high pressure in the aether.
+- If the neutrinos carry the same charge, we get collisions that keep them in the field between the two charged surfaces, allowing more neutrinos to enter.
+We get a high pressure in the aether.

 Low and high pressure regions are thus created in the aether by charged surfaces.